joealewine/blockchain-rhos/internal/blockchain_images.md

   command: orderer
 ```

 If you are deploying a peer, you can make the same changes to the peer section of the `peer-base.yaml` file.
-However, you need add the core chaincode variables and specify the builder and runtime environment to the images that you downloaded from {{site.data.keyword.IBM_notm}}.
+However, you need add the core chaincode variables and specify images that you downloaded from {{site.data.keyword.IBM_notm}} as the chaincode builder and the runtime environment.
 You also need to set `DYNAMICLINK=true` After your changes, the peer section would look like the example below:

 ```yaml
 services: